3 Protein Smoothie Recipes for Kids

 When my girls first started ordering smoothies at the local store, I discovered that they would quickly feel hungry again in an hour or two.
 It took me a while to notice the pattern and realize that the smoothie flavors they chose were totally lacking in any kind of protein.
 They were essentially ordering fruit slushies with nothing to stick to their ribs and give them energy.

-I totally flipped my wig when my friend Erin from Delightful E Made announced she was publishing The Protein Smoothie Bible with an entire section devoted to smoothies for kids.
+I was so excited when my friend Erin from Delightful E Made announced she was publishing The Protein Smoothie Bible with an entire section devoted to smoothies for kids.

 Erin's smoothie recipes are filled with whole foods and healthy proteins.
 There is an enormous variety of flavors in her adorable, handy book.
 I love that each recipe has a fairly short list of ingredients and that several ingredient staples are used over and over again.